jmtodaro/tor-blog-data/markdown/blog/2009-08-15-vidalia-022-released.md

 <!-- more -->

-Vidalia 0.2.2 is released.
-It addresses an issue with openssl which causes the geoip lookups to fail on various versions of Windows.
-It also switches from the Nullsoft Installer to the Microsoft System Installer for better compatibility with Microsoft Windows.

-There are now separate Apple OS X builds, one for PowerPC architectures and one for i386 architectures.
-No more Universal binary bloat to download.

-The changes are:

 -   When the user clicks "Browse" in the Advanced settings page to locate
      a new torrc, set the initial directory shown in the file dialog to the
      current location of the user's torrc.
 (Ticket \#505)